FRANCHISE AGREEMENTS ATTORNEYS IN SEATTLE, WASHINGTON

 At Bundy & Fichter PLLC, we consult with people who are considering investing in a franchise.
 This involves determining the clients’ background, objectives and expectations, and evaluating the franchise contract and other documents.
 Before you sign any documents or write a check, it is important that you consult with an experienced franchise attorney.

 What Should You Look For In The Franchise Agreement?

 Before you sign a franchise agreement, there are things you need to look for or be aware of

 Before you sign any agreement, consult with a lawyer.
 The above is only a limited number of the many things you should be aware of before investing in a franchise.
-No matter where you are located throughout the nation, the Bundy Law Firm will guide you through the documents item by item.
+No matter where you are located throughout the nation, Bundy & Fichter PLLC will guide you through the documents item by item.
 We will make sure you understand every obligation and duty you and the franchisor have and all of the possible pitfalls.
 We try to give you the tools you need to make a good franchise purchase decision.